 What is needed?

-Companies that continue to rely on inconsistent, ad hoc methods of verification management will put themselves at significant risk of releasing faulty or non-compliant vehicles.
+Companies that continue to rely on inconsistent, ad hoc methods of verification management will put themselves at significant risk of releasing faulty or non-compliant vehicles in the future.
 Today, the entire product development ecosystem needs to have access to all product data, requirements, targets and more, stored in a digital environment.

 What is required is a real-time digital thread that ensures every stakeholder has access to the latest information, which is accessible in a unified and user-friendly environment.
 In sum, ‘just-in-time’ information.
-Furthermore, this digital thread should integrate with design, simulation, testing and lifecycle management solutions to minimize manual data entry and sharing, guaranteeing that information is accurate and constantly updated to reflect design changes.
+Furthermore, this digital thread should integrate with design, simulation, testing and lifecycle management solutions, blurring the boundaries between engineering and process domains and guaranteeing that information is accurate and constantly updated to reflect design changes.